ldltools/dsl4sc/README.md

 ![statechart](examples/echo/echo.svg)

-(3) [echo.in](examples/echo/echo.in) is defined as an input scenario, which includes the following input events
+(3) [echo.in](examples/echo/echo.in) is defined as an input scenario, which includes the following lines.

 &ensp; {"event" : {"name" : "echo", "data" : "hello"}}
 &ensp; {"event" : {"name" : "echo", "data" : "world"}}